MarkoNikolic97/oceancraft/README.md

 Again, I apologize for this incompleteness, I set out to do something which I had neither the time nor resources for.
 As I said, all of my projects were for fun and unfortunately most of them are lost.
 This is one of the rare ones I saved, and probably most complicated.

 Here is the basic structure of my code:
-World is devided into Segments, segments into Chunks and finally chunks into Voxels
+World is divided into Segments, segments into Chunks and finally chunks into Voxels

 World: